Appointments can be held by video call, by phone or in person at one of our local offices.

 Making a claim for compensation on behalf of your child is not dissimilar from making a claim that you have suffered.
-You will be required to act on your child’s behalf if they are under the age of 18 and the settlement claim that is awarded will be invested by the court until your child reaches their 18th Birthday.
+You will be required to act on your child’s behalf if they are under the age of 18.
+The settlement claim that is awarded will be invested by the court until your child reaches their 18th birthday.

 At PSR solicitors, we are fully aware of the dangers that roundabouts present to cyclists.
 Roundabouts are a common location for accidents for all road users and for this reason, they can present a serious hazard to cyclists.

 We have previously represented many competitive cyclists and have been involved in a number of claims made by those involved in a coaching role and training athletes.
 We are fully aware of the implications that a cycling accident can have on training and performance.

 You can call us free now on 0800 0209 167 or complete the contact form below and one of our team of road traffic accident claims solicitors will be happy to speak to you in confidence to discuss your queries.

 As our ”No Win No Fee” promise implies, in most situations, we will be able to support your case in this way.
-Rest assured that there are no upfront charges if you decided to proceed with PSR, and if you are unsuccessful with your claim and there is no award given to compensate you for your injuries, you will not have to worry about any legal costs as you will not have to pay anything.
+Rest assured that there are no upfront charges if you decide to proceed with PSR.
+If you are unsuccessful with your claim and there is no award given to compensate you for your injuries, you will not have to worry about any legal costs.